The Franciscan Institute's training program in Franciscan mission-based leadership.

 Participants will also investigate special topics such as:

-- The Role of a Franciscan Mission Officer
+- The Role of the Mission Officer and relations through the Institution

 Nestled in the valley of Western New York’s Enchanted Mountains, the campus of St. Bonaventure University provides a relaxing venue for community building and interactive learning about Franciscanism and leadership.